Ted Cruz Weighs In On Stormy Daniels, North Korea, And Iran

-Appearing on Fox and Friends on Thursday, Ted Cruz, U.S Senator for Texas, weighed in on Stormy Daniels, Iran deal, and the release of three U.S prisoners by North Korean dictator Kim Jong-Un.
+Appearing on Fox and Friends on Thursday, Ted Cruz, U.S. Senator for Texas, weighed in on Stormy Daniels, the Iran deal, and the release of three U.S prisoners by North Korean dictator Kim Jong-Un.
 President Donald Trump plans to meet him next month in Singapore.

 Lauding the efforts of Trump, Cruz said that the president is to be commended for bringing these three Americans home.
 That is a major victory and that is really the result of the American strength, he said.